Bessonica/towerDefPrototype/README.md

 - enemies can spawn in specified time perioud(every five seconds, or four etc)(wave_spawner.cs)
 - enemies move by folowing waypoints, that are placed by developers(waypoints.cs)

+- unfinished shop: you can choose turret and place it, but there is no currancy at the moment

 ### next:
 - add loose/win scenario(five enemies reach you-you dead / survive 3 minutes)
 - add player controler component and computer to interact with tower defence portion of prototype